syl20bnr/evil-escape/README.md

 A list of zero arity functions can be defined with variable `evil-escape-inhibit-functions`, if any of these functions return non nil then evil-escape is inhibited.
+It is also possible to inhibit evil-escape in a let binding by setting the `evil-escape-inhibit` variable to non nil.

 ### Assign a key binding directly